Xilinx/Vitis-Tutorials/_sources/README.rst.txt

    * - `Mixing C and RTL <./mixing-c-rtl-kernels/README.md>`__
      - C and RTL
-     - This tutorial demonstrates working with an application containing RTL and OpenCL? kernels to familiarize yourself with the Vitis core development kit flow, along with various design analysis features.
+     - This tutorial demonstrates working with an application containing RTL and OpenCL kernels to familiarize yourself with the Vitis core development kit flow, along with various design analysis features.

    * - `Using Multiple Compute Units <using-multiple-cu/README.html>`__
      - C and RTL